Unification at Nepal

 Starting from Hiroshima in Japan continuing to Auschwitz in Europe, and ending its journey in Jerusalem in Israel-Palestine, the Earth Caravan travelled more than 13,000 km to bring peace and healing to those places on the planet most affected by violence and injustice.

 The 2016 edition of Earth Caravan began with Peace Cycling from Hiroshima to Tokyo to raise awareness about the need to abolish nuclear weapons.
 The Caravan then travelled back to Palestine and Israel to take part in the Bethlehem Live Festival and support the work of Israelis and Palestinians working together toward a just peace.
 The Caravan concluded its voyage with First Nations communities in northern Quebec, Canada.

 With two years momentum on its side, the Earth Caravan amplified its Peace Cycling efforts in Japan garnering increased media attention and public support.
 The Caravan also strengthened its support for Palestinian and Israeli grassroots efforts to end the occupation and promote peace and justice.
-In Canada, the Earth Caravan were invited back to First Nations communities in northern Quebec, to continue building bridges and promote healing among the Innu indigenous people.
+In Canada, the Earth Caravan was invited back to First Nations communities in northern Quebec, to continue building bridges and promote healing among the Innu indigenous people.